 Skills are, of course, vital—but one look at contemporary corporate culture demonstrates the danger of brilliance without backbone.
-Any education that is worth its salt does more than just fill a person’s head with knowledge or equip them with skills to be a widget-maker, it prepares them to be clear thinkers who love truth, goodness, and beauty, and who can articulate these realities in speech and writing.
+Any education that is worth its salt does more than just fill a person’s head with knowledge or equip them with skills to be a widget-maker; it prepares them to be clear thinkers who love truth, goodness, and beauty, and who can articulate these realities in speech and writing.
 But, even now, very few universities pursue those things with the foundation that was common to the earliest and best universities—that there is a ‘unity’ that holds together the ‘diversity’ in the university.
 That unity is the One through whom and by whom all things were created (Col. 1:15–17) and the one for whom all of our educational pursuits exist.

-doctrinal beliefs set forth in the Bethlehem College & Seminary Affirmation of Faith.
-We joyfully embrace the historic Christian teaching on the Trinity and the Incarnation of Jesus Christ as set forth in the Nicene and Chalcedonian Creeds.
-We are reformed in our soteriology and charismatic in our affections.
+Bethlehem College and Seminary is a confessional institution that embraces the doctrinal beliefs set forth in the Bethlehem College and Seminary Affirmation of Faith.
+We joyfully embrace the historic Christian teaching on the Trinity and the incarnation of Jesus Christ as set forth in the Nicene and Chalcedonian creeds.
+We are reformed in our soteriology, charismatic in our affections, and baptistic in our ecclesiology.
 We hold all of our theological positions in submission to God’s inerrant and infallible Word.

 Truly well-educated people have the habits of mind and heart to go on learning what they need to learn to live in a Christ-exalting way for the rest of their lives—in whatever sphere of life they pursue.